r0788048/BitcoinTransactionScraper/README.md

 First install mongoDB by running `bash installmongo`.

 To run excecute `python3 scraper.py`.
 All logs will be added to the mongoDB.

+If everything runs well you should get something similar to `works.png`.